Report: Dallas Mavericks' Hostile Workplace an 'Open Secret'

 Cuban said he is "embarrassed" that this happened under his ownership and it "needs to be fixed."

-The Mavericks responded to the report with an official statement on their website:
+The Mavericks responded to the report before it was published with an official statement on their website:

 "The Mavericks organization takes these allegations extremely seriously.
 Yesterday we notified the league office and immediately hired outside counsel to conduct a thorough and independent investigation.
 The investigation will focus on the specific allegations related to this former employee, and will look more broadly at our company's workplace practices and policies.
 In addition, an employee whose job was to receive and investigate such complaints and report them accurately and fully, has been suspended pending the conclusion of our investigation.